The best pavilions are built on an idea.

 The Adornment and Identity display would reflect the diversity of metalworking traditions across Oman through a variety of personal adornment items for women, men and children dating back from the 1950s.
 The storytelling would celebrate the extraordinary craftsmanship and techniques, characteristic of Omani silver working, and the religious and social significance associated with the objects.

 And the special commemorative book to be presented to His Majesty would capture ‘reflections’ of a day in the life of the exhibition, showing record numbers of visitors absorbed in the drama of the narrative, enjoying the Adornment and Identity display.
+With such exquisite examples of fine jewellery and traditional dress from the third largest country of the Arabian Peninsula on display, the opportunity was to celebrate visitor immersion and engagement in the brilliance of the exhibits.

 Consistency without conformity.